-- It is concluded that α-endosulfan does not exhibit clear trophic magnification potential that is a classical characteristic of a POP. - An average fish to mammal biomagnification factor (BMF) of 10.2 ( $\pm$ 16.4) indicates a very high degree of variability and, therefore, uncertainty.
-On this basis it is not possible to conclude whether there is or isn't a potential for biomagnification occurring at a level of possible concern. - There is, however, clear evidence that biomagnification from invertebrates to fish and from fish to predatory fish does not occur. - The implications of very high estimated bioaccumulation factors (BAFs) (ranging from $3.4 \times 10^3$ to $2.6 \times 10^7$ ) are unclear.
-Uncertainties on intermediate micro-organism trophic level and low ambient temperature conditions in the Arctic may lead to an increase in bioaccumulation as a consequence of a lowered rate of metabolism.
+- It is concluded that α -endosulfan does not exhibit clear trophic magnification potential that is a classical characteristic of a POP. - An average fish to mammal BMF value (10.2) needs to be interpreted recognising a very high degree of variability (±16.4) and therefore, uncertainty.
+On this basis it is not possible to conclude with any certainty whether there is potential for biomagnification occurring at a scale of potential concern. - There is, however, clear evidence biomagnification for invertebrates to fish and fish to predatory fish does not occur. - The implications of very high estimated BAF values (ranging from 3.4 x 103 to 2.6 x 107) are unclear.
+Uncertainties on intermediate micro-organism trophic level and low ambient temperature conditions in the Arctic may increase bioaccumulation by reducing metabolism potential.